AutoEZ: Using the Optimizer

 To use the AutoEZ optimizer follow these steps:

 1. Make sure you are using EZNEC level 5.0.60 or later.
-If necessary you can download a free maintenance update: for EZNEC Demo users here, for Standard and Plus users here, for Pro/2 and Pro/4 users see the URL for updates printed on your EZNEC Pro CD label.
+If necessary you can download the free EZNEC Pro+ v.
+7.0 program.

 2. Open a model file.
 If not done already, "variable-ize" those aspects of the model that you wish to have the optimizer automatically adjust.
 For example, with model BYDIPOLE.ez you could change both the End 1 and End 2 Z coordinates from "30" to "=H" and the End 2 Y coordinate from "33.43" to "=L".
 Then on the Variables sheet assign values of "30" and "33.43" to variables H and L.